Access to the Hall & Parkland

 Coach access

-If travelling by coach, please be aware our entrance gates are 9 1/2 feet wide and can fit most standard coaches through.
+If travelling by coach, please be aware our entrance gates are 9 1/2 feet wide and can facilitate most standard coaches driving through.
 Drivers may have to push their wing mirrors in to avoid damage to the vehicle.
-Lytham Hall does not accept any liability.

 Dogs

 Dogs are very welcome in the parkland.
-There are picnic tables outside the tea room for those who fancy an outdoor drink and there are water bowls for dogs.
-Well behaved dogs are also welcome inside the tea room.
-Dogs are not allowed inside the historic house, unless they are service dogs.
-9 Dog waste bins are located around the parkland and in the car parking areas, please use accordingly.
+There are picnic tables outside the Café for those who fancy an outdoor drink and there are water bowls for dogs.
+Well behaved dogs are also welcome inside the Café.
+Dogs are not allowed inside the historic house, unless they are assistance dogs.
+Nine dog waste bins are located around the parkland and in the car parking areas, please use accordingly.
 Dogs can be off-lead on the front lawns and through the woodland, but we ask owners to be responsible for their dogs and be mindful of them approaching other dogs and people, especially small children.
-Dogs MUST be on a lead around the Tea Room, Tea Room lawn and Court Yard areas at all times.
-Unfortunately we do not allow horses at Lytham Hall in the interests of safety and enjoyment of all our users.
-Although the Clifton family had a huge passion for horses, the estate and network of paths and trails is not large enough to create safe areas for hacking today.
+Dogs MUST be on a lead around the Café, Café lawn and Courtyard areas at all times.

 Photography & Filming

-We welcome people taking photographs in the grounds of Lytham Hall for personal use and research.
-Amateur photography (including filming) without flash is permitted in historic interiors at the Manager’s discretion, contact the Estate Office before your visit.
-As with outdoor photography, any photographs taken are strictly for private use, and enquiries about selling or publishing photographs should be directed to the Estate Office.
-However, visitors must be aware that at some places, there may be copyright issues, and further permissions may be required in respect of collections not owned by us.
+However, visitors must be aware that, in some areas, there may be copyright issues and further permissions may be required in respect of collections not owned by us.
 In these situations the Manager's decision as to whether photography is allowed is final.
+For more information